raulmax319/sm64plus/DEV_CHANGELOG.md

 ### Additions:
 - Added the controller rumble feature from the Shindou version of the game.
 The strength of it can be adjusted from the "Input Mapping" page.
-- Added 11 new preset color palettes for Mario, and increased the customization settings for custom Mario colors.
+- Added 11 new preset color palettes for Mario, and added more customization settings for custom Mario colors.
 - Added a setting to disable the "M" logo on Mario's cap.
 - Added the "Save the Lives Count" setting, which allows you to save the number of lives you got to your save file.
-- Added the "Better Enemies" setting, which makes some of the enemies (specifically  Boos, clams, and tiny Goombas) less annoying to deal with.
+- Added the "Better Enemies" setting, which makes some of the enemies better to deal with.
 - Added the "Fix Exploits" setting, which fixes several exploits in the game like the bomb clip, hands-free holding, and the Backwards Long Jump.

 ### Changes:
-- Completely overhauled the \"Stay in Course After Getting a Star\" setting.
-You no longer get kicked out of a level after defeating bosses or getting key stars.
+- Completely overhauled the "Stay in Course After Getting a Star" setting.
+You no longer get kicked out of a course after defeating a boss or getting any of the stars.
 This should make the whole experience way more seamless.
+The original behavior of the setting is still available if you enable hidden settings.
 - Completely overhauled the custom camera mode.
 It should now feel much more natural to use and behave much closer to the cameras of more modern 3D platformers.
+To streamline things many of related customization settings have been removed.
-- Changed how controller button mapping works.
-This unfortunately makes button mapping way harder without the use of the launcher.
+- Changed how controller button mapping works to make it more user-friendly.
+This makes button mapping way harder without the use of the launcher, however.
+- Made Mario crouch faster with the "Improved Controls" setting enabled.
+- Made it easier to do long jumps with the "Improved Controls" setting.
+- Made jumping out of water easier with the "Improved Swimming" setting.
+- Made collecting a star with the "Stay in Course After Getting a Star" setting refill your health.
-- Tweaked the difficulty of the "Constant Chase!" mode option for the Green Demon Mode and made it way more forgiving.
+- Tweaked the difficulty of the "Constant Chase!" mode option for the "Green Demon" mode, and made it way more forgiving as a whole.
 For those who want an experience closer to how it was before, now there's an "Unfair Chase!!!" option as well.
-- Updated the codebase to include the latest commits to the sm64-port repository, and made countless technical changes and fixes in the process.
-This ideally shouldn't make any visible differences in gameplay.
-- Made Mario crouch faster with the \"Improved Controls\" setting enabled.
-- Made it easier to do long jumps with the \"Improved Controls\" setting.
-- Made jumping out of water easier with the \"Improved Swimming\" setting.
-- Made collecting a star with the "Stay in Course After Getting a Star" setting enabled refill your health.
 - Replaced the "Disable Low-Poly Models" setting with a "Level of Detail" setting.
 - Renamed the "Make It Easier to Talk to the NPCs" setting to "Better NPCs" for consistency.
 - Removed the "Disable Repeat Boo Messages" setting, as it's now a part of the "Better Enemies" setting.